trumans/treehouse-react-app-course-manager/README.md

 /courses/:id/update

 * The user is directed to the page from the course detail page Update Course button.
+* If the course id in the URL is not a valid course id the app redirects to the Not Found page.
+* If the course owner is not the current user the app redirects to the Forbidden page.
 * Displays the course data in a form for editing.
 The Update Course button submits the update.
 * If the update is successful the app redirect to the course detail page.
 * If the course is not updated due to validation errors the errors are displayed.
 * Uses the current user for user name and id associated with course.